ENCCS/julia-for-hpc/content/development.rst

      can be used to create identical Julia environments on different computers.
      It should not be modified by hand.

+.. callout:: Default vs project environments

+   A possibly confusing aspect when working with environments is that you have access to packages in the default environment (e.g. ``@v1.7``) even if you have activated a project environment.
+One thus has to be careful to add all needed packages to a project environment so that the same environment can be generated on other machines.

+   But this also has benefits since packages like Revise, Test (see below) etc. can be installed in the default environment rather than cluttering a project environment.

 Creating environments for other projects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To create a new environment based on another project you only need a `Project.toml` or `Manifest.toml` file.

-Using `Project.toml` will install the required dependencies but not necessarily with the same package versions, while using `Manifest.toml` will install the packages in the **same state** that is given by the manifest file.
+- Using `Project.toml` will install the required dependencies but not necessarily with the same package versions.
+- Using `Manifest.toml` will install the packages in the **same state** that is given by the manifest file.

 For example: